CrashOverride85/zc95/docs/LuaNotes.md

     end
 end
 ```
 The `Loop(time_ms)` function is mandatory, and is called periodically for as long as the Lua script is running.
-The time_ms parameter is how long, in milliseconds, since the box was powered up.
+The `time_ms` parameter is how long it has been, in milliseconds, since the box was powered up.

 ```